Transit bus delays and cancellations possible beginning Monday, Nov 27. Check your bus schedule online before heading out.

 - There are no public representations after the public meeting.

 - If you have written to the Community Committee or registered your attendance at the public hearing, you will be advised of each step in the process via mail.

 City Council Makes the Final Decision

-The Community Committee concludes the public meeting with a recommendation to the Standing Policy Committee on Property and Development, Heritage, and Downtown Development which in turn considers the rezoning application and makes a recommendation to the Executive Policy Committee.
+The Community Committee concludes the public meeting with a recommendation to the Standing Policy Committee on Property and Development which in turn considers the rezoning application and makes a recommendation to the Executive Policy Committee.
 The Executive Policy Committee considers all previous recommendations and makes a recommendation to the City Council.
 City Council receives the recommendation of the Executive Policy Committee and makes the final decision.

 - City Council decides if the rezoning and/or subdivision application should be rejected, approved or approved subject to special conditions being met.
 Special conditions vary with each application and range from entering into necessary agreements, submitting servicing reports and traffic impact studies, etc.

 - If approved, the applicant will be granted two (2) years to enact the necessary rezoning and/or subdivision by-law or Council’s approval will expire.

 - Prior to enactment of the necessary rezoning and/or subdivision by-law, the applicant will be required to submit the following: